-If the over the counter treatment does not seem to be working after eight to twelve hours, see your doctor for an alternate medication.
+If over-the-counter treatment does not seem to be working after eight to twelve hours, see your doctor for alternate medication.
 After treatment, check hair and comb every few days over the course of two to three weeks until sure all lice have been eliminated.

 Treat the household:

 Fortunately, head lice do not live long if they fall off the person, because lice feed on skin cells.
 To avoid re-infestation by lice that have recently fallen off the body, follow these simple steps.

 - Wash all washable bed linens and clothing used by the infected person.
 Wash and dry on the hottest setting safe for the fabric.
 For items that cannot be washed, place in a plastic bag and keep sealed for two weeks.